FAForever/fa/.github/ISSUE_TEMPLATE/improve-cybran.md

 - Normals.B = Copied Y direction (to prevent compression artifacts)
 - Normals.A = X direction of normals in tangent space

-- Spec.R = Plane cockpit mask and it can reduce roughness and increase albedo if the value is larger than 0.65
+- Spec.R = Metallic
-- Spec.G = Roughness
+- Spec.G = Roughness and increase to metallic if the value is larger than 0.1
-- Spec.B = Emission and it increases roughness
+- Spec.B = Emission
-- Spec.A = Team color and it decreases roughness and metallic
+- Spec.A = Team color and it decreases metallic